fubhy/effect-monorepo/packages/schema/README.md

 */
 ```

-As seen in the example, the JSON Schema annotations are merged with the base JSON Schema from `Schema.number`.
+As seen in the example, the JSON Schema annotations are merged with the base JSON Schema from `S.number`.
 This approach helps handle multiple refinements while maintaining clarity in your code.

 ## Generating Equivalences